Suginami

-Suginami (杉並区, Suginami-ku) is a special ward in Tokyo, Japan.
+Suginami (杉並区, Suginami-ku) is a special ward in the Tokyo Metropolis in Japan.
 The ward refers to itself as Suginami City in English.

 As of June 1, 2022, Suginami has an estimated population of 588,354 and a population density of 17,274 persons per km2.
 The total area is 34.06 km2.

 Geography

 Suginami occupies the western part of the ward area of Tokyo.
 Its neighbors include these special wards: to the east, Shibuya and Nakano; to the north, Nerima; and to the south, Setagaya.
 Its western neighbors are the cities of Mitaka and Musashino.

 The Kanda River passes through Suginami.
 The Zenpukuji river originates from Zenpukuji Park in western Suginami, and the Myōshōji River originates in Myōshōji Park, to the north of Ogikubo station.

 History

 The name Suginami dates back to the early Edo period and is a shortened version of Suginamiki ("avenue of cedars").
 This name came about when an early land baron, Lord Tadayoshi Okabe, planted a row of cedar trees to mark the bounds of his property.

 The ward was founded on March 15, 1947.

 In 1970, 40 high school students in the area were exposed to photochemical smog and required hospitalization.
 The incident attracted national attention and increased awareness of the dangers of pollution.